Dalla-AI/NLP---Counting-Tokens/README.md

       For Token Counter:

    Load "normalize_text.py" in your prefered IDE.
-Source "The Wonderful Wizard of OZ.txt" in the same directory and run program.
+Source "The Wonderful Wizard of OZ.txt" (Or try your own txt file) in the same directory and run program.

       For Text Normalization: